kings0527/ChromeHeadless/README.md

 # Get screenshots, HTML source and redirections.

+one command line for all, paralleled version is under construction :star:

 ```
 nodejs pup_run.js --url=http://facebook.com
 ```

 # Test and Samples:

-Time for get all on facebook page: 1.7s
+Time for get all on facebook page: 1.7s.
+It captures the redirection from http to https.

 ```
 time nodejs pup_run.js --url=http://facebook.com
 [1] Redirection: from url:<http://facebook.com> to <https://www.facebook.com/>